-The coder and coding method according to the invention have a very low overhead when implemented as a 64b/66b 30 code (3.125%).
-The overhead is substantially lower than 8b/10b (25%).
-This low overhead enables the coder and coding method according to the invention to transmit Ethernet data at a bit rate of 10.0 Gb/s using existing lasers designed for use in SONET OC-192 transmitters.
-Thus, a 10 35 Gb/s Ethernet standard based on the coder and coding method according to the invention can be adopted now, rather than having to wait for lasers capable of modulation at 12.5 Gbaud to be developed.
+The coding method according to the invention provides a very low overhead when implemented as a 64b/66b code (3.125%).
+The overhead is substantially lower than 8b/10b 10 (25%).
+This low overhead enables the coding method according to the invention to transmit Ethernet data at a bit rate of 10.0 Gb/s using existing lasers designed for use in SONET OC-192 transmitters.
+Thus, adoption of a 10 Gb/s Ethernet standard based on the coding method according to 15 the invention does not have to wait for lasers capable of modulation at 12.5 Gbaud to be developed.